kangarko/Foundation/README.md

 No guarantee - this software is provided AS IS, without any guarantee on its functionality.
-We made our best efforts to make Foundation an enterprise-level solution for anyone looking to accelerate their coding however we are not taking any responsibility for the success or failure you achieve using it.
+We made our best efforts to make Foundation an enterprise-level solution for anyone looking to accelerate his coding however we are not taking any responsibility for the success or failure you achieve using it.

 **A tutorial on how to use this library is a part of our Project Orion training available at https://mineacademy.org**